mabittar/Portfolio/README.md

    * [Analyzing Violence in Rio de Janeiro](https://github.com/mabittar/Portfolio/blob/master/Analisando_a_Viol%C3%AAncia_no_Rio_de_Janeiro.ipynb) : Exploratory Analysis of the violance data in RJ.

 - ### Crawlers | Scrapers
+   * [YouTube Channel Metadados](https://github.com/mabittar/Portfolio/blob/master/YouTube_Scaper.ipynb): Frist tried to use BeautifulSoup to aquire metadados from an YouTube Channel, like videos titles, tags, likes, comments, but is not allowed (automatic access).
+Second try usingo YouTube API to get all data from the channel.
+Got some insights from data and add some data visualization.
+All steps to create an Autorized Google API, how to ingest data and parser to a dataframe.
+Convert correctly datetime and other usefull features for futher analysis.
    * [Metro SP Status](https://github.com/mabittar/Portfolio/blob/master/MetroSP_crawler.ipynb): Using BeautifulSoup to aquire operation info and save the data to a public google spreadsheet after authorization.
    * [DuckDuckGo - API](https://github.com/mabittar/Portfolio/blob/master/DuckDuckGoAPI.py): A script to consume API based on concepts of clean Architecture, spliting input, process and output in differents functions.
    * [PNG-Mart](https://github.com/mabittar/Portfolio/blob/master/PNGMart_Scraper.ipynb): A scraper to donwload imagens from the site.
 Based on concepts of clean Architecture

 - ### Financial
   * [Financial Data](https://github.com/mabittar/FinancialData)